-By telephone: 0207 357 6655 x224
+By phone: 020 7357 6655 x224

+In writing to: Director of Fitness to Practise

+General Osteopathic Council

+Osteopathy House 176 Tower Bridge Road

+London SE1 3LU

+By email: whistleblowing@osteopathy.org.uk or

+regulation@osteopathy.org.uk

-- In writing to: Director of Fitness to Practise General Osteopathic Council Osteopathy House 176 Tower Bridge Road London SE1 3LU - By email: whistleblowing@osteopathy.org.uk or regulation@osteopathy.org.uk - 3.3 If you contact us by telephone, we will talk you through our process and record information about your concerns that you are willing to provide.
+- 3.3 If you contact us by phone, we will talk you through our process and record information about your concerns that you are willing to provide.
 However, we will usually ask you to confirm your concerns in writing (by post or email). - 3.4 The GOsC regulates individual osteopaths.
-Wider concerns about the standards of quality and safety of healthcare offered by another healthcare provider are more appropriately covered by another healthcare regulator. - 3.5 If your concern is about a healthcare professional who is not an osteopath, you should raise it with the regulator for that profession.

-3.6 Since April 2017, the GOsC, along with seven other healthcare professional regulators2 is required to publish an annual report on the whistleblowing disclosures made to us by workers.3
+If your concern is about the standards of quality and safety of healthcare offered by a healthcare professional, these should be raised with the regulator of that healthcare professional. - 3.5 Since April 2017, the GOsC, along with seven other healthcare professional regulators2 is required to publish an annual report on the whistleblowing disclosures made to us by workers.3